-Summit Water collected approximately 230 water samples in 2010 from at the sources and throughout the water system.
-A certified laboratory conducted the analysis on those samples.
+Summit Water collected approximately 220 water samples in 2014 at the sources and throughout the water system.
+A certified laboratory conducted the analyses on those samples.
 The results are on file with the Washington Health Department's Drinking Water Program Office and the EPA.